Start building Flutter iOS apps on macOS

 Initializing the Flutter SDK.
 This may take a few minutes.

-When the Flutter install succeeds, VS Code displays this pop-up notification:
+When the Flutter installation succeeds, VS Code displays this pop-up notification:

-4. VS Code may display a Google Analytics notice.
+VS Code might display a Google Analytics notice.

 If you agree, click OK.